freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-box-model/part-046.md

 # --description--

-Rotate `.three` counter clockwise by -0.2 degrees.
+Rotate `.three` counter clockwise by 0.2 degrees.

+With this final step, your Rothko painting is now complete.

 # --hints--